ThinkDataEd/curriculum/docs/unit4/essential.md

 Data collected through Participatory Sensing campaigns will be used to create models that answer real-world problems related to our community.

 ###**<u>[Lesson 4: Evaluate and Implement the Campaign](lesson4.md)</u>**
-Statistical investigative questions guide a Participatory Sensing campaign so that we can learn about a community or ourselves.
+Statistical questions guide a Participatory Sensing campaign so that we can learn about a community or ourselves.
 These campaigns should be evaluated before implementing to make sure they are reasonable and ethically sound.

 ###**<u>[Lesson 5: Refine and Create the Campaign](lesson5.md)</u>**
-Statistical investigative questions guide a Participatory Sensing campaign so that we can learn about a community or ourselves.
+Statistical questions guide a Participatory Sensing campaign so that we can learn about a community or ourselves.
 These campaigns should be tried before implementing to make sure they are collecting the data they are meant to collect and refined accordingly.